creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-04-18-DehazingDiffusion.md

 This phenomenon can **make diagnosis much more difficult**, both qualitative and quantitative.

 Existing dehazing techniques:
 - **Harmonic imaging** receives echoes at frequencies that are multiples of the original frequency.
 It produces higher quality images, as multipath scatterers have less energy and therefore generate fewer harmonics.
-However, it results in reduced penetration depth and image frame rate due to the additional pulse inversion transmits.
+However, it results in reduced penetration depth.
 - **Clutter filtering methods.**
 	- Block-matching and 3D filtering algorithm (BM3D) works by grouping similar patches of the image and then stacking and filtering them.
 It needs assumptions on the noise distribution.
 	- Temporal decompositions (PCA, SVD) allow to separate data correspoding to rapidly moving events (tissue) from data corresponding to stationary events (clutter).
 This assumption is not always true, leading to mistakes.